realshouzy/YTDownloader/README.md

 <br />

 6. Step:
-	- When the download has finished, a window will pop up to notify you.
+	- When the download has finished, a window will pop up to notify you. <br />
 	![video_step6](/assets/Video/step6.png)

 7. Step: